reshmabidikar/slate/source/includes/_admin.md

 **Returns**

-A 204 http status without content.
+If successful, returns a status code of 204 and an empty body.

 ### Put the host back into rotation

-Kill Bill provides some [apis to return the healtcheck](http://docs.killbill.io/0.20/debugging.html#_healthchecks_and_metrics) of a particular server.
-Such healthcheck is configurable and also extensible to plugins, i.e each plugin can also return its own healthcheck status.

-The following endpoint can be used to add a server back into the rotation during a deployment.
+Adds a server back into the rotation after it has been removed.

 **HTTP Request**